Holography for bulk-boundary local topological order: Introduction

 \begin{thmalpha} The $\cB$ Walker-Wang model is an LTO, and the DHR category $\DHR(\fB)$ of its boundary algebra $\fB$ is unitarily braided equivalent to $Z_2(\cB)$, the M\"uger center of $\cB$. \end{thmalpha}

-The main application of DHR bimodules for boundary algebras for LTOs in 2D is to give a model independent way to recover the bulk topological order.
+The physical interpretation of this result in the context of classifying topological order is as follows.
+The main application of DHR bimodules for (physical) boundary algebras for LTOs in 2D is to give a model-independent way to recover the bulk topological order.
 We again find that the boundary DHR bimodules for the $\cX$ topological boundary for the $\cB$ Walker-Wang model recover the topological boundary excitations.
 However, for the (3+1)D $\cB$ Walker-Wang model alone, the DHR bimodules fall short in this regard.
 Indeed, the topological order of a (3+1)D system is a braided fusion 2-category, whereas the DHR bimodules merely form a braided (and in (3+1)D, \emph{symmetric}) fusion category.
-Indeed, our bulk DHR only recovers information concerning \emph{point defects} of the underlying topological quantum field theory, missing the line defects.
+Our bulk DHR only recovers information concerning \emph{point defects} of the underlying topological quantum field theory, missing the line defects.
 However, if we truncate the boundary algebra to obtain a bulk-boundary system for a fusion spin chain, our result says the category of boundary DHR bimodules is $\cB$ as a braided fusion category.
 From this, we can take $Z(\Mod(\cB))$ to again describe the entire bulk topological order.
 However, this description is somewhat unsatisfactory, and it would be desirable to extend the notion of DHR bimodule to directly construct the braided fusion 2-category of all low energy excitations.

-We recall the basic setting and main results of~\cite{2307.12552} in \S\ref{sec:Background}, before we introduce the notion of boundary LTO and the category of boundary DHR bimodules.
+We recall the basic setting and main results of~\cite{MR4945955} in \S\ref{sec:Background}, before we introduce the notion of boundary LTO and the category of boundary DHR bimodules.
 These notions are analyzed in \S\ref{sec:BoundaryLW} for the Levin-Wen model with gapped boundary.
 Braided categorical nets are defined (and their superselection sectors identified) in~\S\ref{sec:BraidedCategoricalNets}.
 Finally, we consider the (3+1)D Walker-Wang model in~\S\ref{sec:WW} and identify its boundary algebras and corresponding (boundary) DHR bimodules.
 Some useful techniques from subfactor theory are collected in Appendix~\ref{appendix:AFActionsOfUmFCs}.